HannahMwende/LP2-Classification-Project/README.md

 ## Approach
 Our approach involves implementing machine learning techniques for churn prediction.
 We will explore and compare the performance of two popular algorithms: Logistic Regression, Decision Trees, Random Forest, and Support Vector Machines (SVM).

+**From thoroughly examining the dataset, we came out with the following analytical questions:**

+* What is the correlation between phone service and churn?
+* Do charges contribute to customer churn?
+* What is the average tenure of customers?
+* How is customer churn aligned with whether a customer has a partner and dependents or not?
+* Does being a senior citizen contribute significantly to churn?
+* Is customer retention heavily dependent on customer's access to tech support?
+* What effect does online security have on tenure?
+* What factors/variables significantly contribute to customer churn?

+## **Hypothesis Testing**

+Hypothesis 1<br>
+_**Null:**_ Total charges do not contribute to the churn rate among customers.<br>
+_**Alternate:**_ Total charges significantly contribute to the churn rate among customers.

+Hypothesis 2 <br>
+_**Null:**_ Customer churn rate does not depend on multiple services subscription.<br>
+_**Alternate:**_ Customer churn rate significantly depends on multiple services subscription.